Bhanu1776/Community-Resilience-Network/Readme.md

 1. Provide `automated alerts and notifications` for various types of disasters, including weather-related events, natural disasters, and emergencies, along with safety recommendations.
-2. Develop a `comprehensive directory` of local resources, including emergency shelters, medical facilities, and community support organizations.
+1. Develop a `comprehensive directory` of local resources, including emergency shelters, medical facilities, and community support organizations.
-3. Allow users to `report incidents`, hazards, and emergencies in real-time, with `GeoLocation` and multimedia capabilities.
+1. Allow users to `report incidents`, hazards, and emergencies in real-time, with `GeoLocation` and multimedia capabilities.
-4. Implement `role-based access control` for community members, local authorities, and emergency responders, each with specific permissions.
+1. Implement `role-based access control` for community members, local authorities, and emergency responders, each with specific permissions.

 ## Technologies 🔧

-- HTML, CSS, Javascript
-- React
+- ReactJs
 - NodeJs
 - Express.js
 - MongoDB